NinovanderMark/ConsoleRenderer/README.md

 canvas.Render();
 ```

+## Other examples
-Please review the example implementations in the Samples directory of the code repository for additional code samples.
+Please review the example implementations in the Examples project for additional code samples and interesting visual demo's.

+The Examples project can also be run with one of the following arguments to run each example program.
+- Noise
+- Pong
+- Rectangles

 # What's the performance like?
-It varies, but on my Lenovo P51 laptop the pong example runs at ~800fps on Windows in a 120x30 size Powershell terminal inside Windows Terminal.
-The same size WSL terminal on Ubuntu runs at ~3600fps, which is considerably faster.
-Updating every character on screen every frame is a lot slower, and can be as low as 10fps on Windows, or ~50fps on Ubuntu in WSL.

-I welcome more rigorous benchmarks, as well as suggestions to improve performance, but the bottom line is that it's fast enough for anything that doesn't redraw the whole screen every frame.
+Since version `0.2.0` the performance has been much improved, particularly on Windows systems.
+That said, redrawing large portions of the screen is still fairly slow on both Linux & Windows as the `Noise` example demonstrates.

+Generally it seems that performance is negatively impacted by operations such as repositioning the cursor, as well as changing either the foreground or background color.
+Limiting how often these operations are called for any given frame can yield some fairly speedy drawing, as shown by the `Rectangles` example.

+The latter also benefits from optimizations done to prevent redrawing pixels that haven't changed.
+Since new rectangles are no larger than 1/4 of the screen surface, this allows for framerates above 100 fps on Windows, and a multiple of that for Linux systems.

 # Contributing
 If there are changes you'd like to see, feel free to create an issue or a PR.